Updated 25 February 2021

 Failure to adhere to the conditions of your self-isolation is an offence under the Entry Restriction Regulations or the Potentially Infectious Persons Regulations.

-The travel entry processes in place will help arriving travellers to fully understand the 14 day self isolation rules which includes the penalty for non-compliance, this may also include up to 3 months imprisonment and/or a fine up to £10,000.
+The travel entry processes in place will help arriving travellers to fully understand the self-isolation rules which includes the penalty for non-compliance, this may also include up to 3 months imprisonment and/or a fine up to £10,000.